Jaejae1107/Jaejae1107.github.io/_projects/Hackathonn.md

 category: Research
 ---

 This project was developed for the **2024 SAS Hackathon** under the theme **"Vulnerable Populations vs. Climate Change."** Our team, ORSOL, tackled the overlapping crises of climate change and economic vulnerability, aiming to identify and support communities most at risk.
+(Awarded **1st place in Data Analysis as Global Student Winner**, competing with 145 teams from 70 countries.)

 <div class="container">
   <div class="row justify-content-center">